ESRL Radiosonde Database

 contains significantly more observations than were available from

-An inventory of the data available at this site and on the DVD is
+either dataset.
+An inventory of the data available

 Quality Control Procedures